george24601/notes/ops/unix/memory.md

+physical mem address can be shared by multiple processes, maintained by the page table, default 4KB

 kernel space vs user space VM is about 1:3

 when user process starts bash, it will get pid() to find current pid via kernel's pid service